JuliaLinearAlgebra/IterativeSolvers.jl/docs/src/linear_systems/cg.md

 ```

 !!! note
     Make sure that all state vectors are stored on the GPU.
-CG will *not* copy the right-hand side to the GPU if the provided initial guess `x` is stored on the GPU.
+For instance when calling `cg!(x, A, b)`, one might have an issue when `x` is stored on the GPU, while `b` is stored on the CPU -- IterativeSolvers.jl does not copy the vectors to the same device.

 ## Implementation details